Brighton Travel Guide

 In a great location, the Brighton House Bed and Breakfast has been rated as a luxurious, immaculate hotel with rooms starting at £121, this is a top pick for me.

 Overlooking the seafront, Jurys Inn Brighton Waterfront is a top choice for couples, with modern 4-star rooms starting at £126 a night.

 Save money in Brighton

 The UK is an expensive destination to visit in Europe but there are many ways you can save money in Brighton

 - Stay in chains – Chain hotels such as Travelodge or Premier Inn can be in many neighborhoods, with rooms costing as little as £60 when booking in advance.
 Hostels can be found for around £20 and can even include breakfast.

 - Cheap food – Head to a takeaway shop or street vendor for lunches for £5 whilst dinners will cost upwards of £10.
 Budget chain restaurants you should consider are Nandos, Pizza Express, Wagamamas and the Gourmet Burger Kitchen.

 - The Seafront – Do not eat or sit on the seafront.
 Prices here are higher than elsewhere and you can either be charged for just sitting in the restaurant or cafe.

 - Walk – Brighton is a walkable destination so plan your days out and get your comfortable shoes on.

-- Book tickets in advance – When heading to the paid attractions (such as the Sealife centre), book your tickets in advance to save money.
+- Book tickets in advance – When heading to the paid attractions (such as the Sealife center), book your tickets in advance to save money.
 Also, check Groupon for discounted prices and restaurant deals.
 There are plenty of things to do in Brighton with kids but avoid spending all of your budgets on entrance tickets.